kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 rolling updates, and enhanced workload types like StatefulSets assume this, while other workload types like those implemented with the Job and CronJob API better model workloads that do exit themselves, running until Success or at predictable intervals.
+The end user choice not to use one of these alternative workload types, but to run a relatively fast exiting Pod (under 10 minutes) with both a successful exit code and configured to `restartPolicy: Always`, is interpreted now directly as the intention for the end user to restart the pod quickly and without penalty to resume/restart its workloads without rescheduling.

+TODO: pic!

 This provides a workaround (and therefore, opportunity for abuse), where application developers could catch any number of internal errors of their workload in their application code, but exit with exit code 0, forcing extra fast restart behavior in a way that is opaque to kubelet or the cluster operator.
-Something similar is already being taken advantage of by application developers via wrapper scripts, but this causes no extra strain on kubelet as it simply causes the container to run indefinitely.
+Something similar is already being taken advantage of by application developers via wrapper scripts, but this causes no direct extra strain on kubelet as it simply causes the container to run indefinitely.

 **Alternative**: Workloads must opt-in with `restartPolicy: FastOnSuccess`, as a foil to `restartPolicy: OnFailure`.
 In this case, existing workloads with